As Microsoft's WVD takes the IT world by storm, we guide you through the key benefits...

 WVD is the only service that allows a multi-user Windows 10 experience.
 This enables you to publish apps and desktops whilst also permitting multiple users to log into the same instance, sharing the underlying resources and the overall costs.

 WVD has Microsoft risk-based identity and access management built-in.
-Deep integration with Microsoft 365 (M365) provides an intelligent, secure environment for protecting and managing your corporate data and apps.
+Deep integration with M365 provides an intelligent, secure environment for protecting and managing your corporate data and apps.

 Flexible, scalable resourcing and pricing